scholarsmate/omega-omg/README.md

 ### 3. Command-Line Tool

-A command-line interface for batch processing is provided in `omg.py`.
+A command-line interface for batch processing is provided by `omg.py`.
 Run `python omg.py --help` for options.

 #### Demo: End-to-End Object Matching and Highlighting